Lausanne at a Glance

 - 100% graduate acceptance rate to colleges and universities

-- Daily Mandarin Chinese & Spanish instruction the Lower School in addition to Spanish and French studies offered in the Middle & Upper Schools
+- Daily Mandarin Chinese & Spanish instruction the Lower School in addition to Spanish, French and Mandarin studies offered in the Middle & Upper Schools

 - Advanced Middle School students may take Upper School level coursework